oliveirara/polymv/docs/README.md

 # polyMV Compilation Guide

 Follow these steps to compile the polyMV program.
 If you have `sudo` permissions, follow `Installation 1`.
 Otherwise, follow `Installation 2`.
-This README where prepared using a Docker image from Ubuntu distribution.
+This README was prepared using a Docker image from the Ubuntu distribution.

 ## Installation 1

-### System packages
+### System Packages

 Update and install the packages below: